Doctor, My Eyes: History

-William Ruhlmann on Allmusic.com elaborated on the development of the song: "Browne first recorded a demo of 'Doctor My Eyes' for the Criterion Music publishing company in early 1971, and despite its striking imagery and carefully crafted writing, it was a bleak song...
+William Ruhlmann on Allmusic.com elaborated on the development of the song: "Browne first recorded a demo of 'Doctor My Eyes' for the Criterion Music publishing company in early 1971, and despite its striking imagery and carefully crafted writing, it was a bleak song ...
 By the time he came to record the song for his first album in the summer of 1971, however, Browne had revised the lyric, tossing out the most pessimistic lines.
 Now, 'Doctor My Eyes' was the statement of a man who had stoically endured life's hardships, but having done so, now worried that he had been rendered unable to feel anything.
 It still wasn't an optimistic song, but the unhappy ending had been rendered ambiguous."
 Ruhlmann addresses the final recorded version's "paradoxical sense" between the music and the lyrics: "Working with other musicians, Browne drastically altered the sound of the song on record.
 A lively 4/4 beat, played on drums and congas, and supported by piano, set up a catchy underlying riff before the lyrics even began.
 Browne's singing was supported by Graham Nash and David Crosby's harmonies, giving the lyrics an emotional edge.
 On the whole, the arrangement and performance worked against the still desperate message contained in the words."

 There was originally a third verse to the song, but it was not retained when Browne recorded the song for his debut album.
 The lost verse, however, can be found on circulating bootlegs of the song's original demo.

 In part 1 of the 2013 documentary History of the Eagles, JD Souther and Glenn Frey discuss at some length the process of Browne's work methods while Browne was working on the song over a period of some months.
 The three lived in adjacent downmarket apartments; Frey would hear Browne, through the walls, at work on his piano every morning.

 Reception

-Jeff Walker, in his review of Browne's debut album for Phonograph Record magazine in 1972, wrote that "Doctor My Eyes" is one of a number of tracks on the album that "deal with a spiritual search; no preaching, no conclusions, just searching."
-Cash Box described it as a "the eye-opener to bring talented singer/songwriter to AM attention'" going on to say that "harmonies are great, but it's Browne tune and show all the way."
+Jeff Walker, in his review of Browne's debut album for Phonograph Record magazine in 1972, wrote that "Doctor, My Eyes" is one of a number of tracks on the album that "deal with a spiritual search; no preaching, no conclusions, just searching."
+Cash Box described it as "the eye-opener to bring talented singer/songwriter to AM attention'" going on to say that "harmonies are great, but it's Browne tune and show all the way."
+Record World said it has "vocal color and phrasing much like Van Morrison but [Browne is] his own man."

-Ruhlmann on Allmusic called it "a rollicking pop/rock song about being almost terminally burnt out."
+Ruhlmann of AllMusic called it "a rollicking pop/rock song about being almost terminally burnt out."

+Ultimate Classic Rock critic Michael Gallucci rated it as Browne's 7th greatest song, saying that "it's a little heavy-handed, as far as the sentiment goes ... but it sets the template for almost every Top 10 Jackson Browne song."
+Classic Rock History critic Brian Kachejian rated it as Browne's 10th greatest song.